-Fidelity is a name that is synonymous with the investing space.
-It has offered financial services since it first started back in 1946.
-It was in 1969 first went global.
-It now offers a massive variety of different products, such as retirement plans, brokerage and trading services, wealth management to name but a few.
-Broker has over 27 million clients just in the United States, with many more millions being part of its global reach.
+Fidelity Investments is a name that is synonymous with the investing space having offered financial services since it was founded back in 1946; the firm later expanded globally in 1969.
+It now offers a massive variety of investment products including retirement plans, brokerage and trading services, and wealth management to name but a few.
+The firm has over 27 million clients in the United States and millions of clients in other countries given its global presence.

-Its main focus is on the trading of stocks, bonds, ETFs and options.
-This review looks at how the brokerage operates in each respective compartment.
-You will see what things there does well and the areas in which it may need to make improvements.
+The company’s main focus is on providing traders with access to the stocks, bonds, ETFs and options markets.
+This review analyses how the brokerage operates in each respective compartment.
+You will see the things they do well and the areas where they need to make improvements.

-- Massive selection of financial instruments to choose from
+- Huge selection of financial instruments to choose from

 - Competitive fee structure

 - Quality proprietary trading platform

 - The proprietary trading platform is not accessible straight away

 With this brokerage, you get to choose which stocks to trade from a massive selection of shares picked from different countries globally.
 The firm provides a lot of market analysis and research tools to help you with your decision-making when trading.
 You can choose to trade UK stocks or stocks listed in 24 other countries and you can use 16 different currencies when trading depending on your specific needs.

 You can also participate in Initial Public Offerings (IPOs) where you can invest in real estate investment trusts (REITs), closed-end funds, preferred securities, common stock, unit trust funds, variable interest entities and depository receipts.
 The fees you pay will vary depending on the country in which the stock you are trading is listed.